PlanterApp/planter_blog/content/posts/pet-proofing/index.md

 * #### Be careful of pet-toxic plants or chemicals

-Plants like onions, chives, garlic, daffodils, parsley or fennel can all give a horrid stomachache - or worse - to your pets.
+Plants like onions, chives, garlic, daffodils, sunflowers, parsley or fennel can all give a horrid stomachache - or worse - to your pets.
 [The ASPCA has an extensive list of such plants to exclude from a pet-friendly garden.](https://www.aspca.org/pet-care/animal-poison-control/toxic-and-non-toxic-plants) Similarly, you will need to invest in pet-safe chemicals for your garden, and make sure to keep your chemicals and tools locked up so that your pets can't get hurt on them.

-* #### Use cedar chips for garden beds to deter ticks
+* #### Use wood chips to mulch garden beds to deter ticks

+With your pets roaming in the outdoors, they may pick up some unwanted hitchhikers.
+There's certainly some chemical means to deter such visitors, but a great option for preventing this issue is simple and safe for animals- wood chip mulch!
+Ticks don't particularly like to move on hard, sharp surfaces, and the mulch will also protect your plants in the winter!

-* Large plants are less likely to be trampled
+* #### Large plants are less likely to be trampled

+This one's pretty simple, but large, sturdy plants will hold up well against animals passing around them.
+Bushes or vines on trellises are some great options that will resist being knocked over or crushed underfoot.

 ![](cat-garden-with-flowers.jpg)

-\[conclusion]
+In conclusion,